-Slightly north of Amelia is Cumberland Island, GA (a protected National Seashore), and to its south is Big Talbot and Little Talbot Islands (Florida State Parks).
-Fort George Island is just 3 miles south of Little Talbot Island.
-(The Florida islands/state parks are located off Heckscher Drive which is the only road leading on/off Amelia Island’s southend.)
+Slightly north of Amelia is Cumberland Island, GA (a protected National Seashore), and to the south is Big Talbot and Little Talbot Islands (Florida State Parks).
+Also, Fort George Island is an added bonus, just 3 miles south of Little Talbot Island, home to the oldest surviving plantation house in Florida, the Kingsley Plantation (and excellent attraction to visit).
+The Florida island state parks to the south of Amelia are located off Heckscher Drive (the only road once crossing the bridge over the Nassau Sound, leading on/off Amelia Island’s southend).

 Big Talbot Island is known for its unique “Boneyard Beach.”
 This visually interesting shoreline is the resting place of dead trees that have been weathered into natural works of art — a photographer’s fantasy land.
 The salt-washed skeletons of live oak and cedar trees that once grew near the shore transform the Big Talbot Island beach into an intriguing place to explore with camera in hand.
 The Florida Park Service warns that the use of a metal detector is prohibited in the park and removal of driftwood or artifacts from the park is also prohibited.

-According to the National Parks Service, Cumberland Island, GA is one of the largest undeveloped barrier islands in the world.
+According to the National Parks Service, Cumberland Island, Georgia is one of the largest undeveloped barrier islands in the world.
 Cumberland Island has one of the largest maritime forests remaining in the United States and one of the largest wilderness areas in a National Seashore on the east coast.
 Daily visitors are limited to 300 per day (this is a 17.5 mile long island — it’s bigger than Amelia Island).